intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 specification to currency took significant effort over more than 6 years.

-##
+# The Role of Feedback

+Protocol maintenance is only possible if there is sufficient information about the implementation, deployment and use of the protocol.
+A such, feedback is critical to effective maintenance.

+For a protocol specification, the primary and most effective form of feedback comes from people who implement or deploy the protocol.
+An active community around a particular protocol is the most valuable source of feedback.
+It is the community that implements and deploys changes, in addition to contributing to the ongoing maintenance of protocol specifications.

-In most cases, the venue for the initial design and specification of a protocol is where questions, issues, or new use cases will be taken.
+A community benefits from having a venue for discussion.
+An outlet where questions, issues, or new use cases can be taken can also be where maintenance occurs.
 Ensuring that the venue remains available ensures that critical feedback is not lost for lack of a medium for providing it.
-For the IETF, this means avoiding closing mailing lists and public Internet-Draft repositories.

-## Fail Fast and Hard

-If protocol
-implementations are less tolerant of variation, protocol maintenance becomes critical.
+This might mean retaining mailing lists, specification repositories, and issue trackers past the point that a specification is initially published.
+The easier it is for an individual to provide feedback on their own terms, the more likely they are to provide it.

+## Fault Reporting is Valuable

-Protocols need to include error reporting mechanisms that ensure errors are surfaced in a visible and expedient fashion.
+Protocol implementations should to include error reporting mechanisms that ensure errors are surfaced in a visible and expedient fashion.

+Exposing faults through operations and management systems is highly valuable, but it might be necessary to ensure that the information is propagated.
+Building telemetry and error logging systems that report faults to the developers of the implementation is superior in many respects.
+However, this is only possible in deployments that are conducive to the collection of this type of information.
+Due consideration to protecting the privacy of protocol participants is critical prior to deploying any such system.

+## The Role of Fatal Errors

-Generating fatal errors in place of recovering from a possible fault is preferred, especially if there is any risk that the error represents an implementation flaw.
+The primary failing of automated reporting systems is their inability to recognize and collect information about abberant conditions.
+Generating fatal errors in place of attempting recovery can ensure that faults are immediately visible.
+For instance, a practice of triggering a crash in response to unexpected conditions allows a generic crash reporting system to be used to identify faults.
+Fatal errors or crashes are also preferable if there is any risk that the error might represent an implementation or security issue.

 A fatal error provides excellent motivation for addressing problems.
 In contrast, generating warnings provide no incentive to fix a problem as the system remains operational.
-Users can become inured to frequent use of warnings and thus systematically ignore them, whereas a fatal error can only happen once and will demand attention.
+Generating fatal errors is only feasible if such errors are sufficiently rare.
+Users can become inured to problems if they are frequent and ignore them, whereas rare events demand greater attention.

-On the whole, implementations already have ample motivation to prefer interoperability over correctness.
-The primary function of a specification is to proscribe behavior in the interest of interoperability.
-Specifications should mandate fast failure where possible.

-## Implementations Are Ultimately Responsible

-Implementers are encouraged to expose errors immediately and prominently, especially in cases of underspecification.

 Exposing errors is particularly important for early implementations of a protocol.
-If preexisting implementations generate errors in response to divergent behaviour, then new implementations will be able to detect and correct their own flaws quickly.

-An implementer that discovers a scenario that is not covered by the specification does the community a greater service by generating a fatal error than by attempted to interpret and adapt.
-Hiding errors can cause long-term problems.
-Ideally, specification shortcomings are taken to protocol maintainers.

-Unreasoning strictness can be detrimental.
-Protocol designers and implementers expected to exercise judgment in determining what level of strictness is ultimately appropriate.
-In every case, documenting the decision to deviate from what is specified can avoid later issues.

-## Protocol Maintenance is Important
+This helps validate a protocol during its design.
+If early implementations are then used more widely, having those implementations generate errors in response to divergent behavior better enables the detection and correction of errors in new implementations.

+This doesn't mean that protocol implementations need to treat all inputs equally strictly.
+A protocol might be intentionally designed to be tolerant of a wide range of inputs (see for example {{HTML}}).
+As long as proper reactions to inputs are clearly and unambiguously specified, these considerations don't apply.

+# Implementations Are Ultimately Responsible

+Implementations and deplotments are critical to the ongoing maintenance of a protocol.
+Implementation, deployment and use of a protocol is the primary source of information about that protocol.
+The application of any tool to real use cases is where problems and use cases are discovered.

+Implementations have ample motivation to prefer stability and interoperability over maintenance or correctness.
+It is likely that - over time - an implementation will accumulate allowances for errors of specification or implementation.
+This can lead to suppression of feedback about errors.

+Even when an implementation chooses to attempt to adapt to an abnormal condition, communicating that decision to the community minimally allows others to benefit from knowledge of the problem.
+Discussion about problems might also lead to alternative strategies or protocol enhancements that can avoid further problems.

+Over time, mitigations for interoperability issues could become redundant.
+Occasional review of any special interoperability measures might reveal opportunities for an implementation to switch to stricter handling of exceptional conditions.
+Removing special allowances in favor of stricter error reporting restores feedback measures that new implementations can then benefit from.

+Managing and deploying changes can be expensive.
+However, it is widely recognized that maintenance is a critical part of the deployment of computer systems for security reasons {{?IOTSU=RFC8240}}.
+Managing updates for interoperability problems represents a small additional cost in exchange for ensuring the ability to interoperate with other users of the network.

 # Security Considerations